Cognitive-behavioral therapy helps clients learn emotional coping in addiction recovery.

 Do I feel comfortable with the therapist?
 Clients should find a therapist that fits.
 A bit of apprehension is normal, but one should trust their gut.
 If they’re not able to open up to this person, recovery will be stunted.

 Am I ready to be uncomfortable and honest with myself?
-Therapy only helps if the client gives in to it.
+Therapy only helps if the client surrenders to it.
 One may want to take note of their challenges to prepare.
 Logging difficult thoughts and emotions can be a good starting point for therapy.

 Can this therapist address my specific issues?
 Clients should match specific issues with the therapist’s specialties.
 Does their background match the client’s needs?
 One may want to ask about the types of clients the therapist normally works with.